-After you start a Michigan LLC (Michigan Limited Liability Company), there are two main types of ongoing obligations: filing an Annual Report with the state, and filing taxes.
+After you start a Michigan LLC, there are two main types of ongoing filings.
+The first is the Annual Report with the state, and the other is taxes.

-We recommend getting an EIN Number for your LLC.
-An EIN is also called a Federal Employer Identification Number.
+We also recommend getting an EIN Number for your LLC.
+An EIN is also called a Federal Tax Identification Number.
 They mean the same thing.

 Not only will an EIN number be used to open an LLC bank account, but it will also be used for filing taxes with the local, state, and federal governments.

 LLC pass-through taxation (Who pays the taxes?)

 Instead, the LLC Members are responsible for reporting the income (or losses) on their personal 1040 tax return.
 The Members pay taxes on any LLC profits.
 This is because of LLC pass-through taxation.

 Simply put, pass-through taxation means the responsibility for reporting tax information from an LLC “passes through” the LLC to the LLC Members.

 How are LLCs taxed in Michigan?